-Kathy Richardson’s research into how children develop an understanding of the core math concepts for mathematics reveals certain essential ideas that are milestones in the process.
-Richardson has identified these stages as Critical Learning Phases.
-For each major mathematical idea, there are certain understandings that must be in place to ensure the student is truly learning and not simply imitating procedures.
 When children receive instruction before they have these foundational ideas in place they may memorize the steps that give an “illusion of learning,” but they will not grasp the underlying logic of the mathematics they need for future growth and understanding.
-AMC provides the tool for teachers to identify the stage of development, or Critical Learning Phase, a student has achieved.
+The Assessing Math Concepts (AMC) assessments provide the tool for teachers to identify the stage of development, or Critical Learning Phase, a student has achieved.
 These insights provide teachers with the most comprehensive information available to provide targeted instruction to meet each student at their specific level.

 The AMC assessments follow these stages of students’ growth through these phases as they learn the core concepts for numbers up to 100.
 The AMC assessments determine the level of thinking each student has reached.
 Knowing this level guides instruction so that each student is working at the most appropriate level for maximum growth and understanding.